tmowreen97/Phase-3-Project/README.md

 All the migration files are in place, all you have to do is run *'bundle exec rake db:migrate'* to create the database.

 Make sure everythings running smoothly, run *'bundle exec rake db:migrate:status'* and check the status is up for both migrations.
-Lastly, you can check the schema to make sure the above tables are displayed.
+You can check the schema to make sure the above tables are displayed.

+To seed the information into the database run *'bundle exec rake db:seed'*.

 You're ready to run the sever, run *'bundle exec rake server'*.